2sic/2sxc-eav-languages/README.md

 ## How you can Contribute Translations

-### Translation by Forking
+### Preferred: Translation by Forking

 The normal way to contribute is by

 1. forking the project
-2. copy the /src/i18n/[part-name]-en.json files and rename to your language code
+2. copy the `/src/i18n/[part-name]-en.json` files and rename to your language code
 2. adding your translations in these new json files
 3. creating a pull-request so your changes get merged into our branch.

-### Translation by becoming a Contributor
+### Alterantive: Translation by Mail

-If you want to be part of the team and take charge of a language, open an issue and tell us about it.
-I'll then add you to the official team so you can work on this directly.
-In this case it's much more important that you know what you're doing - so we'll only do this for people who will contribute regularly and understand github.
+Use this method if you don't understand github and forking.

+1. download, copy & rename  the `/src/i18n/....-en.json` files
+2. translate
+3. send me a mail containing these (if you don't know how to reach me, open an issue)

 ## Comparing Changes Across Versions